-Monsoon Session: Lok Sabha adjourned till 2 pm amid uproar by Opposition, RS for one hour
+Monsoon Session: Both Houses adjourned till 2 pm amid uproar by Opposition

-Opposition have given multiple notices already to discuss the Covid-19 pandemic, rising prices of goods, and the new farm laws.
+M Venkaiah Naidu said he will consider one notice on the Covid-19 situation of the 17 adjournment motions he received.

-The Lok Sabha was adjourned till 2 pm on Monday amid an uproar by Opposition MPs.
-The Rajya Sabha was adjourned for one hour till 12.25 pm to mark the deaths of two sitting MPs, who died of coronavirus-related complications.
+Both House of Parliament were adjourned till 2 pm on Monday amid an uproar by Opposition MPs.

+The Rajya Sabha was earlier adjourned for one hour till 12.25 pm to mark the deaths of two sitting MPs, who died of coronavirus-related complications.

 Prime Minister Narendra Modi introduced the newly inducted Union ministers to the Lok Sabha as he addressed the Lower House of Parliament.
 On July 7, as many as 43 leaders were inducted into the Cabinet, taking the number of members in the Union Council of Ministers to 78.